salarMokhtariL/American-Sign-Language-MNIST-Gesture-Recognition-CNN/README.md

    - \( \sigma \) is the activation function.

 4. **Model Training:**
-   - Witness the model's training process using meticulously prepared dataset.
+   - Witness the model's journey through the training process, absorbing insights into how the CNN learns from the prepared dataset.

 5. **Evaluation:**
-   - Assess the model's performance on the test data, scrutinizing accuracy and reliability.
+   - Evaluate the model's performance on the test data, scrutinizing accuracy, precision, recall, and F1-score for a holistic understanding of its reliability.

 6. **Predictions:**
-   - Unlock the model's potential by making real-time predictions on new ASL gestures.
+   - Unleash the model's potential by making real-time predictions on new ASL gestures.
+Witness firsthand how the model translates unseen signs into actionable insights.

 7. **Conclusion:**
-   - Summarize your findings, suggest improvements, and share insights for future exploration.
+   - Conclude your exploration by summarizing findings, suggesting improvements, and sharing profound insights that may guide future exploration and advancements in gesture recognition technology.

+## Related Work

+Understanding the broader landscape of gesture recognition and ASL classification is pivotal.
+Previous works, such as [mention related work or papers], have paved the way for advancements in this field.
+Drawing inspiration from these endeavors, our project aims to build upon existing knowledge and contribute novel insights to the ever-evolving domain of computer vision.

 ## Results

-Achieving an impressive accuracy of [mention the accuracy] on the test set, our model stands as a testament to its prowess in ASL MNIST classification and gesture recognition.
+The model, having undergone rigorous training, emerges with an impressive accuracy of [mention the accuracy] on the test set.
+This accomplishment solidifies its prowess in both ASL MNIST classification and dynamic gesture recognition.

 ## Acknowledgments

-A special shoutout to [mention any contributors or resources] for their invaluable contributions to the project.
+Extend a heartfelt appreciation to [mention any contributors or resources] whose invaluable contributions have significantly shaped this project.

 ## License

-This project operates under the [mention the license] - for specifics, refer to the [LICENSE](LICENSE) file.
+This project operates under the [mention the license].
+For detailed information, refer to the [LICENSE](LICENSE) file.

-Feel empowered to delve into, modify, and share this project.
+Feel empowered not only to explore but also to modify and share this project.
 For inquiries or suggestions, [open an issue](https://github.com/salarMokhtariL/American-Sign-Language-MNIST-Gesture-Recognition-CNN/issues).

-Embark on a coding journey! 🚀
+Embark on an enriching coding journey! 🚀